Skip to main content

 Do I need a permit for this project in Hawaii?

-Most jurisdictions in Hawaii require a permit for this type of work, with typical permit fees averaging around $400.
+Most jurisdictions in Hawaii require a permit for this type of work, with typical permit fees averaging around $191.
 Permit requirements vary by city and county, so check with your local building department.
 Working without a required permit can result in fines and complications when selling your home.

 Compare with local contractor quotes

 Use your estimate as a baseline to evaluate bids from licensed professionals in Hawaii.
-Quotes are optional — your estimate above is yours to keep.
+Quotes are optional.
+Your estimate above is yours to keep.

-Get quotes to compare against your estimate
+Get your estimate by email

 More Cost Calculators for Hawaii